-Lectionary for Mass the official book that contains all the Scripture readings used in the Liturgy of the Word liturgical year the celebrations throughout the year of all the mysteries of Jesus' birth, life, Death, and Resurrection.
+Lectionary the official book that contains all the Scripture readings used in the Liturgy of the Word liturgical year the celebrations throughout the year of all the mysteries of Jesus' birth, life, Death, and Resurrection.
 The celebration of Easter is at the heart of the liturgical year.
 The other feasts celebrated throughout the year make up the basic rhythm of the Christian's life of prayer.

-liturgy the public prayer of the Church that celebrates the wonderful things God has done for us in Jesus Christ, our high priest, and the way in which he continues the work of our salvation.
+Lent the 40 days before Easter (not counting Sundays) during which we prepare, through prayer, fasting, and giving aid to the poor, to change our lives and to live the Gospel more completely liturgy the public prayer of the Church that celebrates the wonderful things God has done for us in Jesus Christ, our high priest, and the way in which he continues the work of our salvation.
 The original meaning of liturgy was "a public work or service done for the people."

-Liturgy of the Eucharist the second half of the Mass, in which the bread and wine are transformed into the Body and Blood of Jesus Christ, which we then receive in Holy Communion.
+Liturgy of the Eucharist the second half of the Mass, in which the bread and wine are transformed into the Body and Blood of Jesus Christ, which we then receive in Holy Communion

 Liturgy of the Hours the public prayer of the Church to praise God and to sanctify the day.
 It includes an office of readings before sunrise, morning prayer at dawn, evening prayer at sunset, and prayer before going to bed.
-The chanting of psalms makes up a major portion of each of these services.
+The chanting of psalms makes up the major portion of each of these services.

-Liturgy of the Word the first main part of the Mass, in which we listen to God's Word from the Bible and consider what it means for us today.
+Liturgy of the Word the first half of the Mass, in which we listen to God's Word from the Bible and consider what it means for us today.
 The Liturgy of the Word can also be a public prayer and proclamation of God's Word that is not followed by the Liturgy of the Eucharist.

-Lord the name used for God to replace the name he revealed to Moses, Yahweh, which was considered too sacred to pronounce.
+Lord the name used for God to replace Yahweh, the name he revealed to Moses, which was considered too sacred to pronounce.
 It indicates the divinity of Israel's God.
 The New Testament uses the title Lord for both the Father and for Jesus, recognizing him as God himself.
 (See Yahweh.)

-Lord's Day the day Christians set aside for special worship of God.
-Each Sunday Mass commemorates the Resurrection of Jesus of Easter Sunday.
+Lord's Day Sunday is the day Christians set aside for special worship of God.
+Each Sunday Mass commemorates the Resurrection of Jesus on Easter Sunday.
 Besides requiring us to offer God the worship owed him, the Third Commandment tells us Sunday is a day to relax the mind and body and to perform works of mercy.